 console port - The port on the switch accepting a terminal.
 It changes the parallel arrangement of data within computers to the serial form used on data transmission links.
-This port is most often used for dedicated local management data center switching - The point of aggregation within a corporate network where a switch provides high-performance access to server farms, a high-speed backbone connection and a control point for network management and security.
+This port is most often used for dedicated local management.

 CSMA/CD - Channel access method used by Ethernet and IEEE 802.3 standards in which devices transmit only after finding the data channel clear for some period of time.
 When two devices transmit simultaneously, a collision occurs and the colliding devices delay their retransmissions for a random amount of time.